-->

 The convergence of operational technology (OT) on the factory floor with information technology (IT) is nearly synonymous with manufacturing modernization.
 OT-IT convergence enables new digital processes, remote connections, and smarter operations.
 It's a business outcome-oriented transformation that executive stakeholders have future success pinned upon.

-Recent studies from AT&T show that manufacturers are investing in initiatives such as smart warehousing, transportation optimization and video-based quality inspection at such a rate that the industry is advancing ahead of energy, finance, and healthcare verticals when it comes to edge adoption today.
+Recent studies from LevelBlue show that manufacturers are investing in initiatives such as smart warehousing, transportation optimization and video-based quality inspection at such a rate that the industry is advancing ahead of energy, finance, and healthcare verticals when it comes to edge adoption today.

 But to reap the business benefits from these investments, manufacturers need to recognize and attend to the cyber risk realities that are part and parcel with this inevitable convergence.